andrew/ultimate-awesome/README.md

 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.
 - [Text-based-cs-study](https://github.com/Ryrden/Text-based-cs-study) - This repository has as its purpose centralizing links to learn computing and technologies through text-based materials.
+- [awesome-self-driving](https://github.com/Sid1057/awesome-self-driving) -  A list of awesome stuff for self-driving stuff.
 - [awesome-chrome-extensions](https://github.com/simplepeng/awesome-chrome-extensions) - 推荐好用的chrome拓展程序.
 - [awesome-mac](https://github.com/teamy/awesome-mac) - 这个repo是开发人员和设计人员的一系列令人敬畏的Mac应用程序和工具.
 - [awesome-tf2-devs](https://github.com/tf2-software-enthusiasts/awesome-tf2-devs) - Curated list of development-related projects in the Team Fortress 2 space.